ndbroadbent/talks/202403_ruby_at_home/presentation.md

 ---

-# Conclusion
+# Summary

-Ruby is awesome
+- Ruby is awesome!

 ---